 When reporting a vulnerability, you need to be pedagogical.
 Check out the writing style of the vulnerability reports at the bug bounty platforms, for instance.

-If you have found a vulnerability which qualifies, you should request a CVE.
+If you have discovered a vulnerability which qualifies to be published, you should request a CVE.
 A CVE in your name can be valuable when applying for jobs in the cybersecurity sector.